- FAQ -

 As servers come online, they can request inclusion to the client side seed server list via GitHub.

 What is the client side software?

-Our client side implementation is a plugin to the popular Electron Cash wallet.
-Instructions for running it are here.
+Our client side implementation is a fork of the popular Electron Cash wallet - to be merged into mainline soon.
+Instructions for running it are the same as mainline Electron-cash, or here.

 But this is just one implementation.
 CashShuffle could be implemented in other front end tools and wallets by following the documented protocol.